Deployment (container)

 1. External Collabora Online service

-2. External MongoDB Database
+2. External MongoDB database

 To use external MongoDB database server, it is required to provide proper connection parameters for elDoc and JMC components, according to the guide elDoc documentation.